 Schedule K is important because it is the place in the Incurred Cost Submission that shows the project cost detail for time-and-material contracts.
 The total costs from Schedule K get pulled over to Schedule I to be compared to the billings, so if Schedule K is not properly completed, Schedule I can inaccurately state the over or under billing for the project.

 When completing Schedule K, the first area to pay attention to is that the contract labor categories are used and not the company labor categories or employee names.
 Along with that, it’s critical that the labor rate that is entered is the bill rate for the labor category and not the employee’s hourly salary rate.
-Remember that Schedule K is to show the total billed cost for the project and not the total raw cost of the project, which is why it’s important to use the bill rate instead of the hourly salary rate.
-If a bill rate changed for a labor category during the year, don’t simply average the rates.
-The correct way to handle the bill rate change is to have separate lines for the number of hours associated with the original rate and the new rate.
+Remember that Schedule K is to show the total billed cost for the project and not the total raw cost of the project, which is why it’s important to use the bill rate from the contract instead of the employee hourly salary rate.

 After the contract labor category, number of hours for the year, and bill rates are entered in for the time and material project, it’s important to enter the non-labor direct costs associated with the project.
-These costs should be linked from Schedule H into the section beneath the labor section on Schedule K. It’s critical that this section is tailored for each individual project or contract due to the varying nature of contract terms.
-For example, a contract might not allow for travel to be billed for the T&M project, so while the company incurred a travel cost over on Schedule H it will not be linked over to Schedule K. This is because again, Schedule K is the representation of the billed costs and not the raw costs incurred.
-This section is also where G&A is applied to the non-labor direct costs, but if the contract terms don’t allow for G&A to be billed then it’s important to have it removed.
+This section should be tailored for each individual project or contract due to the varying nature of contract terms.
+For example, a contract might not allow for travel to be billed for the T&M project, so while the company incurred a travel cost it is considered unbillable and should be adjusted on Schedule I.

 The last key item on Schedule K is the ceiling amount for each project and ensuring the total project costs do not exceed the ceiling.
 If the cost exceeds the ceiling, it’s important to analyze if the project costs truly are in excess or if there is an error in the calculation.
 If it truly is in excess then the amount in excess needs to be adjusted on Schedule I.